A non-biased guide to visit Hampi and its ancient monuments in South India.

 Hampi is a place in South India, Karnataka, known for its ancient Indian monuments.

-It was the capital of the notorious Vijayanagara Empire.
+It was the capital of the Vijayanagara Empire.
 The capital of the empire was also known as Vijayanagara and was the second-largest city in the world in 1500 CE, some 500 years ago.

 Today Hampi is a small fishing village situated among large boulders surrounded by an endless area of ancient temple ruins, statues, and other stone structures.